Escherichia coli sRNA

 Esre sRNA, for "essential small RNA in E. coli", is located in 3′ moiety of yigP gene (also known as ubiJ), which is involved in coenzyme Q8 biosynthesis in Escherichia coli and Salmonella enterica serovar Typhimurium.

-AgrB antisene RNA (arsR-gov region gene B) is transcribed opposite of dinQ (translates into a toxic single transmembrane peptide) with 30 complementary nucleotides.
+AgrB antisense RNA (arsR-gov region gene B) is transcribed opposite of dinQ (translates into a toxic single transmembrane peptide) with 30 complementary nucleotides.
 AgrB appears to repress accumulation of dinQ by RNA interference and counteracts its toxicity.